CyberRiskGuy/aicpa-soc-tsc-json/trust-services-criteria/mappings/readme.md

 [tsc_to_nist_800-53.xlsx](./tsc_to_nist_800-53.xlsx) is the source file containing the mapping of TSC to NIST 800-53 Rev 5 controls.

-The file contains two sheets:
+The file contains two worksheets:

 1. **Overview**: Metadata about the frameworks mapped.
 2. **NIST 800-53 as Points of Focus**: This sheet contains the mapping of TSC to NIST 800-53 Rev 5 controls.